 The layout for a guard ring differs depending on its purpose and the circuit you are using.
 In the case of a high-impedance AC analog circuit, there are certain factors that you must take into consideration when adding a guard ring.

 2.1 Thermocouple effect

-To get readings as precise as a microvolt, you will need to consider the thermocouple effect.
+To get readings as precise as a microvolt, you must consider the thermocouple effect.
 The thermocouple effect is one of the most important factors determining a layout for your circuit and should be your highest priority.

-After you consider the multitude of factors that can distort your readings, there is just one last thing that you must do to get proper and accurate readings, and that is to place the guard rings.
+After you consider the multitude of factors that can distort your readings, there is just one last thing you must do to get proper and accurate readings: place the guard rings.